vitorlinsbinski/python-requests-etl/README.md

 ## 🚀 Usage

 1. 🔑 Replace your GitHub Access Token in the `access_token` attribute of the `DadosRepositorios` and `ManipulaRepositorios` classes.

-"""
-Observations:
+> **Observations**
-- Before running the script, ensure to replace the placeholder values for the username, repository name, and company names with actual values.
+> - Before running the script, **replace all placeholder values** such as the GitHub username, repository name, and company names with actual values.
+> - Ensure your **GitHub Access Token** is valid and has the necessary **permissions** to access the repositories.
-- The script interacts with GitHub's API, so make sure you have the necessary permissions and API tokens configured.
+> - The script interacts with the **GitHub API**, so a stable internet connection and proper API rate limits should be considered.
-"""

 2. ▶️ Run the extract script:
 ```bash
    python scripts/extraindo_dados.py